Kotlin/KEEP/proposals/nested-typealias.md

 [modifiers] ['inner'] 'typealias' simpleIdentifier [{typeParameters}] '=' type
 ```

+**Rule 1 (scope)**: nested type aliases live in the same scope as nested classifiers and inner type aliases live in the same scope as inner classifiers.

+- In particular, type aliases cannot be overriden in child classes.
+Creating a new type alias with the same name as in a parent class merely _hides_ the parent one.

-**Rule 1 (visibility)**: the visibility of a type alias must be equal to or weaker than the visibility of every type present on its left-hand side.
+**Rule 2 (visibility)**: the visibility of a type alias must be equal to or weaker than the visibility of every type present on its left-hand side.

 ```kotlin
 class Outer {